 Okay, point number 2 above.
 The probability for this to happen is “zero many times over”

 Well, maybe you would have been right if Earth was the only place where life has attempted to evolve.
-However… you need to take a good look at the universe… (unless you belong to those who think the Sun rotates around the Earth and the stars are small piercings in a black cloth, if that’s the case, I can only give my condolences….)
+However… you need to take a good look at the universe… (unless you belong to those who think the Sun rotates around the Earth and the stars are small piercings in a black cloth, if that’s the case, I can only offer my condolences….)

 In the Milky Way alone there are some 200 billion stars (see Ask an Astrophysicist, Size of the Milky Way), and even if only 1% of these have planets, and 1% of those has planets with even a remotely acceptable temperature and only 1% of those have an atmosphere that would sustain life and only 1% of those really had life and only 1% of those had intelligent life it would still be 20 stars in this galaxy alone with intelligent life.
+(See the Drake Equation for further discussions about chances of life in the universe).

 That would equal a 1 in 10 billion chance of intelligent life (0.000000001%).